qemu/seabios/docs/Debugging.md

-This page describes the process of obtaining diagnostic information from SeaBIOS and for reporting problems.
+This page describes the process of obtaining diagnostic information from AyeBIOS and for reporting problems.

 Diagnostic information
 ======================

-SeaBIOS has the ability to output diagnostic messages.
+AyeBIOS has the ability to output diagnostic messages.
 This is implemented in the code via calls to the "dprintf()" C function.

 On QEMU these messages are written to a special debug port.
-One can view these messages by adding '-chardev stdio,id=seabios -device isa-debugcon,iobase=0x402,chardev=seabios' to the QEMU command line.
+One can view these messages by adding '-chardev stdio,id=ayebios -device isa-debugcon,iobase=0x402,chardev=ayebios' to the QEMU command line.
 Once this is done, one should see status messages on the console.

 On coreboot these messages are generally written to the "cbmem" console (CONFIG_DEBUG_COREBOOT).
-If SeaBIOS launches a Linux operating system, one can obtain the cbmem tool from the coreboot repository and run "cbmem -c" to view the SeaBIOS diagnostic messages.
+If AyeBIOS launches a Linux operating system, one can obtain the cbmem tool from the coreboot repository and run "cbmem -c" to view the AyeBIOS diagnostic messages.

-Additionally, if a serial port is available, one may compile SeaBIOS to send the diagnostic messages to the serial port.
-See the SeaBIOS CONFIG_DEBUG_SERIAL option.
+Additionally, if a serial port is available, one may compile AyeBIOS to send the diagnostic messages to the serial port.
+See the AyeBIOS CONFIG_DEBUG_SERIAL option.

 Trouble reporting
 =================

-If you are experiencing problems with SeaBIOS, it's useful to increase the debugging level.
+If you are experiencing problems with AyeBIOS, it's useful to increase the debugging level.
 This is done by running "make menuconfig" and setting CONFIG_DEBUG_LEVEL to a higher value.
 A debug level of 8 will show a lot of diagnostic information without flooding the serial port (levels above 8 will frequently cause too much data).

-To report an issue, please collect the serial boot log with SeaBIOS set to a debug level of 8 and forward the full log along with a description of the problem to the SeaBIOS [mailing list](Mailinglist).
+To report an issue, please collect the serial boot log with AyeBIOS set to a debug level of 8 and forward the full log along with a description of the problem to the AyeBIOS [mailing list](Mailinglist).

 Timing debug messages
 =====================

-The SeaBIOS repository has a tool (**scripts/readserial.py**) that can timestamp each diagnostic message produced.
+The AyeBIOS repository has a tool (**scripts/readserial.py**) that can timestamp each diagnostic message produced.
 The timestamps can provide some additional information on how long internal processes take.
 It also provides a simple profiling mechanism.

 The tool can be used on coreboot builds that have diagnostic messages sent to a serial port.
-Make sure SeaBIOS is configured with CONFIG_DEBUG_SERIAL and run the following on the host receiving serial
+Make sure AyeBIOS is configured with CONFIG_DEBUG_SERIAL and run the following on the host receiving serial
 output:

-`/path/to/seabios/scripts/readserial.py /dev/ttyS0 115200`
+`/path/to/ayebios/scripts/readserial.py /dev/ttyS0 115200`

 Update the above command with the appropriate serial device and baud rate.